 |Operating Temperature:||-40 to 180 degrees F (-40 to 82.2 degrees C)|

 |Accuracy||+/- 2 degrees F and +/- 4% RH|

 D-Wire sensors are all powered directly from the Temp Defender D-Wire ports and support 4 analog thresholds (major under, minor under, minor over, major over).
 You can daisy chain these sensors together, up to 16 to a single TempDefender, in any configuration.
 Run 16 sensors (at a maximum of 600 feet) in a single chain or run four sensors from each of the TempDefender's D-Wire ports.

 To receive a price quote or ROI analysis...

-It's 5:45 AM on Saturday at our Fresno, CA, USA headquarters.
-We'll start work on your quote first thing on Monday.
+It's 6:48 PM on Monday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.